smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 [Vimcasts][Vimcasts_homepage] publishes free screencasts about Vim, the text editor.
 It was set up by Drew Neil in January 2010 and has had more than half a million unique visitors.
 When Drew set up the site he envisaged making perhaps a dozen screencasts, in his spare time.
 The site currently hosts more than 60 free screencasts and 80 blog posts.
 Drew makes a living from training people how to use Vim.

+###Content Strategy goals

+ Drew and I sat down and came up with some content strategy goals:

+* increase people's engagement with the site by making the content easier to navigate on all devices
+* increase traffic to the site through a broader social media strategy
+* give more visibility to training, publications and pro-screencasts

 ###Why Vimcasts is great

 Vimcasts has a loyal following of developers and is doing a great job of helping people learn Vim.
 How do I know?
 Because [subscribers are pretty complimentary][praise]:

->I wrote the PeepCode screencasts on Vim.
-I watch your screencasts because I invariably learn something each time.
+>*I wrote the PeepCode screencasts on Vim.
+I watch your screencasts because I invariably learn something each time*.
 Andy Stewart
 >
-These screen casts are great!
-I’ve been using Vi/vim for over 20 years and learned something new.
+*These screen casts are great!
+I’ve been using Vi/vim for over 20 years and learned something new*.
 Derek McLoughlin
 >
-Vimcasts.org is the single best screencast I’ve seen in the past two years.
-They’re very well put together, and cleanly edited.
+*Vimcasts.org is the single best screencast I’ve seen in the past two years.
+They’re very well put together, and cleanly edited*.
 David Brady, on the Ruby Rogues podcast

 The bottom line is clear: users like the screencasts.
 Excellent!
 Useful, informative content is what will make users come back to your site and tell their friends and colleagues about it.